-Today we talk about elearning software and augmented reality.
 Augmented reality, also called with the abbreviation AR, is a constantly evolving technology that represents altered reality with additional artificial information.
-Although it is a technology that has already existed for several years, its spread is taking place only recently, also thanks to Google Glass.
-Before investing in sectors such as mobile and learning, AR was developed in more technical areas such as military, scientific research and medicine.
+Although this technology has existed for several years, its spread is taking place only recently, also thanks to Google Glass.
+Before investing in sectors such as mobile and learning, AR was adopted in technical areas such as military, scientific research and medicine.

 Augmented reality first reached the general audience in 2009, thanks to the iPhone 3GS, with Layar, a reality browser that used the GPS of the device and the accelerometer to receive information from the monuments framed with the camera.

-What does this have to do with elearning?
-Human beings better remember what they see rather than what they listen to, that is the reason why integrating an elearning platform with augmented reality is always more effective.
+What does this have to do with e-learning?
+It seems that human beings tend to remember better what they see rather than what they listen to, that is why integrating a learning management system platform, (or LMS platform) with augmented reality is always more effective.

 Thus, it promotes learning and improves learning retention in various sectors, such as medical-scientific, industrial or commercial.
-Associated with traditional teaching, in fact, it allows practical and experimental activities to transform the learning experience into a playful and effective experience.
+When it is associated with traditional teaching, in fact, it allows practical and experimental activities and transforms the learning experience into a playful and effective one.
 Learning by doing is one of the most successful forms of the immersive learning process.

 Augmented reality applications allow learners to interact with objects, such as 3D models and other online training tools, and help them develop their communication and interpersonal skills.
-On the other hand, trainers and teachers will have new and accurate tools to evaluate students’ commitment and to provide them with personalised teaching materials that improve their attitudes.
-But what are the areas in which AR is used today?
+On the other hand, this allow trainers and teachers to have new and accurate tools to evaluate students’ commitment and to provide them with personalised teaching materials that improve their attitudes.
+What are the areas in which AR is used today?

-Learners of all ages, from children to the elderly, can take advantage of smart interactive training courses and derive numerous advantages:
+Learners of all ages, from children to the elderly, can take advantage of smart interactive training courses and are able to derive numerous advantages:

-Augmented Reality, thanks to the integration and overlapping of real and virtual contents that are used through a special device, enables to insert and disseminate additional information to give the possibility to the user to interact with the environment around him.
-In augmented reality the virtual elements (they are called this way but must be distinguished from those of virtual reality) are overlapped into the real ones, although it is impossible to confuse them.
-Here the elements of the real world always prevail over those of the virtual world, while in VR the opposite is true.
+Augmented reality, thanks to the integration and overlapping of real and virtual contents that are used through a special device, allows to insert and disseminate additional information and gives to the user the possibility to interact with the environment around him or her.
+In augmented reality the virtual elements (which are called this way but must be distinguished from those of virtual reality) overlap into the real ones, although it is impossible to confuse them.
+Here the elements of the real world always prevail over those of the virtual world, while with VR it happens the opposite thing.

-There are also lightly augmented (slightly augmented reality) and heavily augmented (consistently augmented), in cases where immersive helmets or wearable devices are used to use AR, which work in a very similar way to virtual reality and which vary on the basis of the expected immersion.
+There are also lightly augmented (slightly augmented reality) and heavily augmented (consistently augmented), in cases where immersive helmets or wearable devices are employed to use AR, which work similarly to virtual reality and which vary on the basis of the expected immersion.
 With the arrival on the market and its diffusion, AR technology has become mainstream and arouses growing interest precisely because of the variety of possible applications related to entertainment, but also to learning results.

 In the outdoor learning path, augmented reality improves the overall experience of the learners in several ways.
 Here are some additional benefits of augmented reality applied to education: